fentrasLABS/op-borders/README.md

 * Order (overlay under the in-game UI)

 ## Download
-You can download the plugin through [OpenPlanet.nl](https://openplanet.nl/files/)
+Currently you can download the plugin only on _Releases_ page.
+Later it will be released on the official plugins page.

 ## Screenshots